Daylight Hours Solution

 Variables Used

-Daylight Hours - (Measured in Second) - Daylight Hours is the duration of time when the sun is above the horizon and daylight is available at a particular location on Earth.
+Daylight Hours - (Measured in Second) - The Daylight Hours is the duration of time each day when natural light is available, influencing solar energy production and various ecological processes.

-Latitude Angle - (Measured in Radian) - Latitude Angle is the angle between a line to a point on the surface of the Earth and the equatorial plane.
+Latitude Angle - (Measured in Radian) - The Latitude Angle is the angular measurement that indicates a location's distance north or south of the equator, influencing solar energy exposure and system performance.

-Declination Angle - (Measured in Radian) - Declination Angle is the angle between the magnetic field lines and the horizontal plane at a particular location on the Earth's surface.
+Declination Angle - (Measured in Radian) - The Declination Angle is the angle between the rays of the sun and the plane of the Earth's equator, affecting solar energy collection throughout the year.

 STEP 1: Convert Input(s) to Base Unit